lambda-dom/trisagion/docs/readme.md

     position = id
 ```

 And this notion of position is not entirely silly, because if the current position can be used to locate the source of the problem, much more so with the entire input stream.
 So strictly speaking there is no need for this lawless typeclass (and lawless typeclasses are a code smell).
-There are two reasons that I can enjoin, to put a position instead of the whole stream in `ParseError`.
+There are two reasons to put a position instead of the whole stream in `ParseError`.
 The first is that having the error carry a reference to the input stream potentially keeps it alive in memory for much longer than needed.
-The second is that if we want to `show` errors (we do), we will get this potentially enormous string filled with completely useless noise.
+The second is that if we want to `show` errors (we do), we would get this potentially enormous string filled with useless noise.

 ### A. 3.
 3. Backtraces.

-Consider the following block
+Consider the following block,

 ```haskell
 parser = do